Mangla Dam: Reservoir

-The dam was constructed between 1961 and 1965 across the Jhelum River in the Mirpur District of Kashmir, about 67 mi southeast of the capital city of Islamabad.
-The Mangla Dam components include a reservoir, main embankment, intake embankment, main spillway, emergency spillway, intake structures, 5 tunnels, and a power station.
+The dam was constructed between 1961 and 1965 across the Jhelum River and Poonch River in the Mirpur District of Kashmir, about 67 mi southeast of the capital city of Islamabad.
+The Mangla Dam components include a reservoir, main embankment, intake embankment, main spillway, emergency spillway, intake structures, five tunnels, and a power station.
 Besides the main dam, a dyke called Sukian – 17,000 feet in length and a small dam called Jari Dam to block the Jari Nala – about 11 miles beyond the new Mirpur town had to be constructed.

 There was a total of 120 x 106 cubic yards (cu yds) of excavation for the reservoir whereas the total fill amounted to 142 x 106 cu yds and concrete to 1.96 x 106 cu yds respectively.
 The main embankment is earthfill with clay as the core material.
 Gravel and A-type sandstone are applied on the shoulders.
 The maximum height of embankment above the core trench is 454 feet and the length is 8,400 feet.
 The intake embankment is earthfill type with B-type sandstone as the core material.
 Gravel is applied on the shoulders.
 The maximum height of the intake embankment above the core trench is 262 feet and the length is 1,900 feet.

 Sukian Dam is earthfill with B-type sandstone as the core material.
 A-type sandstone is applied on the shoulders.
 The maximum height of the intake embankment above the core trench is 144 feet and the length is 16,900 feet.

 Jari Dam is also an earthfill type with silt as the core material.
 Gravel is applied on the shoulders of the dam.
 The maximum height of Jari dam above the core trench is 274 feet and the length is 6,800 feet.
 The main spillway is a submerged orifice type with 9 radial gates, 36 ft x 40 feet each; it has a maximum capacity of 1.1 million cusecs.
 The emergency spillway is a weir type with an erodible bund and a maximum capacity of 0.23 million cusecs.
-The 5 tunnels are steel and concrete lined and 1,560 feet long in bedrock.
+The five tunnels are steel and concrete lined and 1,560 feet long in bedrock.
 The internal diameter ranges between 26 ft and 31 feet.